Kirklington and Edingley railway station: History

 The station opened in 1871 when the Midland Railway extended the existing Rollesdon Junction to Southwell line from Southwell to Mansfield.
+The design of building was identical to that used five years earlier for Longstone, Millers Dale (old), Peak Forest, Chinley (old) and Bugsworth stations.
+The only visible differences were that brick was used rather than stone, and a hip on the main building roof was omitted.

 Shortly after opening the timetable comprised 3 trains from Mansfield to Lincoln per day, and 4 trains from Lincoln to Mansfield.

 The station closed to passengers on 12 August 1929 when the Mansfield to Southwell section, which passed through a mining area closed to passengers in 1929.
 The railway replaced it with a road motor omnibus service provided in conjunction with the Mansfield and District Tramways Limited connecting with the railway stations between Mansfield and Newark.
 Freight services continued until 25 May 1964.

 Present day

 The station and platform remain.
 The Southwell Trail multi-user path passes through the station site.